markdcross/responsive-portfolio/README.md

 Text wraps around headshot if enough content is there to be required.

-Currently Learning images enlarge on hover.
+Currently Learning and social images fade on hover.

 All links work.